aussiedatagal/nsw-rent-bond-refunds/README.md

 # NSW Rental Bond Outcomes (2024)

 A static, client-side site that maps NSW postcodes and summarises **rental bond refund outcomes** for 2024.
-Colour encodes rank by the chosen metric (green = lower, red = higher).
-Filters include dwelling type, days bond held, data-point counts, and advanced ranges (percent withheld, any withheld, total bond).
+Sort and filter by percent withheld, any-withheld rate, days held, total bond, and dwelling type.
 Cards and map popups show the same per-postcode summary.

 **Live usage:** Host `./` on GitHub Pages or any static server.